Six Low (ish) Calorie St. Patrick’s Day Drinks

-St. Patrick’s Day: The one day a year everyone is Irish, beer is its own food group, and day drinking is not only accepted but encouraged.
-But while all that green-clad debauchery might be fun, those festive drinks can also take a major toll on your waistline.
+St. Patrick’s Day: The one day a year everyone is Irish, beer is its own food group, and day drinking is not only accepted, but encouraged.
+While all that green-clad debauchery can be fun, those festive drinks can also take a major toll on your waistline.
 Here are our six favorite (relatively) low-calorie St. Patrick’s Day drinks, so neither your diet nor your celebration has to suffer.

 Curley’s Irish stout photo courtesy of Boston Beer Works.

 It’s hard to believe that an ale this dark could possibly be somewhat low in calories, but believe it.
 This traditional Irish stout has just under 120 calories per 12 ounces, and, as an added benefit, it comes from local company Boston Beer Works.